HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Methodology

-where $\nabla_{i}(\Phi)$ is the Jacobian of $\Phi$ at a triangle face $f_i$ and $|f_i|$ is the area of the face.
-We indirectly optimize the deformation map $\Phi$ through optimizing Jacobians {$J_i$} over the whole mesh in the least-squares sense~\cite{SIGGRAPH:NJF:2022}.
-Each Jacobian $J_i$ is initialized to an identity matrix and the initial state of $\Phi$ is the identity mapping.
+where $\nabla_{f}(\Phi)$ is the Jacobian of $\Phi$ at a triangle face $f$ and $|f|$ is the area of the face.
+Thus, the deformation map $\Phi$ over the input template mesh is indirectly optimized through Jacobians $J_f$ in the least square sense.
+The solution can be obtained by using a differentiable solver~\cite{SIGGRAPH:NJF:2022, SIGGRAPH:TextDeformer:2023}:

-The parameter $w$ is preliminarily inspired by the regularizing term $\alpha$ for controlling deformation strength in TextDeformer~\cite{SIGGRAPH:TextDeformer:2023}.
-Unlike the adjustment of $\alpha$ as a hyperparameter to control the overall degree of deformation, our method adaptively encourages local stretching of triangles corresponding to text guidance, leading to more expressive deformation.
-Figure~\ref{Fig:weight visualization} demonstrates the effectiveness of this design choice since $w$ varies meaningfully across different regions of the head.
+where $\nabla$ is a stack of per-face gradient operators, $\mathcal{A} \in \mathbb{R}^{3m \times 3m}$ is the mass matrix of $\mathcal{M}$, and $L \in \mathbb{R}^{3n \times 3n}$ is the cotangent Laplacian of $\mathcal{M}$.
+This learnable shape representation based on Jacobians is robust to noisy gradients.
+It can achieve better geometry quality (e.g., fewer self-intersections and noisy normals) than direct vertex displacements, which is further justified in Section~\ref{Sec:Experiments}.

+However, during our experiment, we observed that the Poisson solver applied in Equation~\ref{eq: deformation mapping} can impose strong geometry constraints for Jacobians to reach the global-coherence mesh deformation~\cite{SIGGRAPH:TextDeformer:2023}, which may lose fine-grain details for local shape features and compromise the identity of the generated head mesh (Figure~\ref{Fig:Weighted Jacobian Ablation}).
+A straightforward approach is to increase the learning rate for Jacobians to enhance their sensitivities to propagated gradients.
+This amplifies the rotation and scaling of each face, resulting in stronger deformations.
+However, intensified rotations raise the likelihood of inverted triangles~\cite{InjectiveMapping:SGP:2013}, leading to an unstable optimization process and a poor-quality mesh.
+To address the above concerns, we introduce a learnable per-face vector field $H = \{H_f|f \in \mathcal{F}\}$ to enhance the deformation expressiveness of Jacobian field $J$, i.e.,